Volunteer Job Openings:

 - You will also be asked to sign a UO Liability Form.

 Other Library Department Heads may also propose specific types of experiences in other departments or units.
-Contact Laine with your ideas!
+Contact Patrick Moore with your ideas!